What should I do if the city marks my tree for removal?

 Can a city require a homeowner to remove a privately owned tree?

-In Minnesota, which tree pests or diseases may require a tree to be removed?
+In Minnesota, which pests or diseases may require a tree to be removed?

 - Oak wilt is a fast-moving, deadly fungal disease that impacts red and white oaks.
 It spreads through insect carriers and tree root systems.
 An infected tree must be treated or removed to prevent neighboring trees from being infected.